 “Faith in Christ Jesus is what makes each of you EQUAL with each other, whether you are a Jew or a Greek, a slave or a free person [black or white], a man or a woman” (Galatians 3:28).

 When God looks at the world, He doesn’t see race, gender, economic status, or national borders.
 He views all of humanity as an integrated whole.
 We are the product of His ingenuity and power.

-Millions of “Christians” today wrestle with how to be identified in a culture that has dramatically changed.
-The last thing we want to do is use a label that has the potential to alienate and confuse the very people we are trying to share Jesus with.
+Today millions of Jesus followers wrestle with how to be identified in a culture that has dramatically changed.
+The last thing they want to do is use a label that has the potential to alienate and confuse the very people they are trying to share Jesus with.

 “The Barna Group, one of America’s leading polling organizations focused on religion, conducted a sweeping survey of non-Christians aged 16 to 29, in 2007.
 It found that a new generation had grown skeptical of and frustrated with the Christian faith because of negative personal experience with Christians whose words and actions seemingly misrepresent Christ.
 A shockingly high number of respondents said they perceived present-day Christianity as judgmental (87 percent), hypocritical (85 percent), and anti-homosexual (91 percent).
 The study concluded that a concerning number of young non-Christians believe that Christians are, well, ‘unchristian’” (The Atlantic, Jonathan Merritt, April 24, 2020).